AppLyfe/StateOfTech/README.md

 ```

 Note: If you're using Linux Bash for Windows, [see this guide](https://www.howtogeek.com/261575/how-to-run-graphical-linux-desktop-applications-from-windows-10s-bash-shell/) or use `node` from the command prompt.

-## Emailware

-Markdownify is an [emailware](https://en.wiktionary.org/wiki/emailware).
-Meaning, if you liked using this app or has helped you in anyway, I'd like you send me an email on <projectemail@gmail.com> about anything you'd want to say about this software.
-I'd really appreciate it!

 ## Credits